Chapter 48

 For “Nature,” read Tara Garamond.
 Who might not have read Robert Burns, but knew by instinct how to turn sentiments such as these to her craftily laid-out profit.

 Nowadays Monty was still rising, though no longer young; he remained with the same firm, though its eminence shrank while his grew; and he had remarried, this time to a trophy mistress for whose oomph he’d traded in Harlean’s lack-of-same five years ago.
-Though not hearing-impaired then or now, Monty was deaf to Harlean’s many entreaties and petitions—as well as Tara’s magnanimous offer to stay on at the high-rise apartment and attend Runcible while acknowledging Trophy Mistress as Stepmom.
+Though not hearing-impaired then or now, Monty was deaf to Harlean’s many entreaties and petitions—as well as Tara’s magnanimous offer to stay in her father’s new high-rise apartment and attend Runcible while acknowledging Trophy Mistress as Stepmom.

 How difficult would that have been for Monty to accept?
 His Oomphette was no gold-medal prize, yet Tara’d been willing to overlook this.
-Instead she’d gotten kicked out along with Harlean and brother Trey (Montgomery Garamond III) to go bunk with Grammy and Grampy Wabe like a passel of castaways.
-And when Father Dearest did deign to take notice of his children, Trey got the lion’s share because he was [a] the firstborn, [b] the namesake, [c] a boy, [d] an eventual letterman (basketball), and [e] a platonic flirt with Second Wife.
+Instead she’d gotten ejected along with Harlean and older brother Trey (Montgomery Garamond III) to go bunk with Grammy and Grampy Wabe like a passel of castaways.
+And when Daddums Dearest did deign to take notice of his children, Trey received the lion’s share because he was [a] the firstborn, [b] the namesake, [c] a boy, [d] an eventual letterman (basketball), and [e] a platonic flirt with Second Wife.

 Leaving Tara with the jackal’s share.